Propo41/aust_travels/README.md

 ------
 1. To change the color of items, use the colors defined in `theme.palatte.admin.*` which can be found in the path: `src/theme/palette.js`
 2. Only use the material UI library in the app.
 Refer to: [docs](https://mui.com/)
 3. Do not use any .css or module css files.
 Only use the convention used in material UI docs that uses JSS based styling system.
-To more about the different method of styling, refer to: [here](https://www.smashingmagazine.com/2020/05/styling-components-react)
+To know more about the different methods of styling, refer to: [here](https://www.smashingmagazine.com/2020/05/styling-components-react)
 4. To create your own custom styles, follow the following steps in the component file:

 ```js